chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

    **Probleme**-Tool
 :::image-end:::

-## Zusammengesetzte Ebenen werden jetzt in der 3D-Ansicht dargestellt
+## <a name="composited-layers-are-now-in-3d-view"></a>Zusammengesetzte Ebenen werden jetzt in der 3D-Ansicht dargestellt

 <!-- Title: 3D View is now integrated with Composited Layers  -->
 <!-- Subtitle: Composited Layers are now in 3D View.  -->